villasite/sba/_posts/2019-07-07-choir-ice-cream.md

 label: "Choir"
 txt: "music"
 ---
-The Choir will be selling snow cones and ice cream!
+The Choir will be selling snow cones and ice cream after Mass.